 The "N" code 429-4v "Thunder Jet" and "C" code 429-4v "Cobra" are not nearly as desirable as the "J" code 429-4v "Cobra Jet Ram Air", and none of those three are nearly as desirable or valuable as a Torino Cobra that came with the "J" code 429-4v "Cobra Jet Ram Air" and with the most powerful 429 SUPER Cobra Jet (375 horsepower) engine and Drag Pack options like this car did.

 Many people mistakenly associate the J-code with the SUPER Cobra Jet engine option.
-The J code in the VIN number simply means the Cobra came factory equipped with the Ram-Air shaker hood scoop.
-In fact, the majority of the J-code Cobras did not have the special high performance 429 SUPER Cobra Jet engine.
-This Cobra is one of the rare few that DID come factory equipped with both factory Ram-Air shaker hood scoop and the 429 SUPER Cobra Jet engine with the Drag Pack!
+The J code in the VIN number simply means the Cobra came factory-equipped with the Ram-Air shaker hood scoop.
+In fact, most of the J-code Cobras did NOT have the special high-performance 429 SUPER Cobra Jet engine.
+This Cobra is one of the rare few that DID come factory-equipped with both factory Ram-Air shaker hood scoop and the 429 SUPER Cobra Jet engine with the Drag Pack!
 The rest were the lower performance plain old 429 base-engine Thunder Jet (360 horsepower), 429 Cobra (370 horsepower), or 429 Cobra Jet (370 horsepower w/ram air).

 Another fact that uninformed people who are unfamiliar with these cars commonly misrepresent is when they ignorantly claim that the special high-performance SUPER Cobra Jet engine is just simply the addition of the Drag Pack option (oil cooler and special suspension) to a car having a Thunder Jet, Cobra, or Cobra Jet engine (or are trying to pass their non-SCJ car off as such), when the fact is that he SUPER Cobra Jet engine itself is far more and completely different internally than any of the three other available 429 engines.